Technical Introduction

 The Result

 Sub-millisecond ad serving.
-Continuous learning at five layers (per-request Thompson Sampling, 15-minute RL, per-auction category ranking, daily traffic shapes, continuous PI tuning).
+Continuous learning at four layers (per-request Thompson Sampling, per-auction category ranking, daily traffic shapes, continuous PI tuning) plus publisher-side floor RL.
+Reader-controlled bookmarks instead of advertiser-controlled retargeting.
 Graceful degradation when budgets exhaust.
 No user tracking.
 Publisher approval over every creative.

 Navigating This Book